 Here, we use this function to compute the single-particle velocity autocorrelation function.

-Note that we compute the correlations over x, y,z components of the velocity separately for each particle, add them, and then divide by the number of particles to obtain the proper average.
+Note that we compute the correlations over the x, y, and z components of the velocity separately for each particle, add them, and then divide by the number of particles to obtain the proper average.

 As you can see here, the agreement with the theoretical prediction Eq.(G7) is perfect.